trackmania-rl/tmrl/readme/tuto_library.md

 ```

 `model_path` is similar to the one of the `RolloutWorker`.
 The trainer will keep a local copy of its model that acts as a saving file.

+`checkpoints_path` is similar, but this will save the whole `training_cls` instance.
+If set to `None`, training will not be checkpointed.

-We recommend leaving this to its default value and just changing the value of the `"RUN_NAME"` entry in `config.json` instead, but again, if you do not wish to use `"config.json"`, you can set `model_path` as follows:
+You could leave both pathes to their default value and simply change the value of the `"RUN_NAME"` entry in `config.json` instead.
+But again, if you do not wish to use `"config.json"`, you can set these arguments as follows:

 **CAUTION: do not set the exact same path as the one of the `RolloutWorker` when running on the same machine** (here, we use _t to differentiate both).